 When building web pages, you have limited real estate to display all your content.
 To maximize space, you can use dropdown menus.

-HTML Dropdown Menu
+- HTML Dropdown Menu Syntax

-A drop-down menu is a list of options that is revealed only when a user interacts with the menu, either by clicking it or hovering over it with their cursor.
+A dropdown menu is a list of options that is revealed only when a user interacts with the menu, either by clicking it or hovering over it with their cursor.
 The menu options then descend vertically and disappear again once the user disengages from the menu.

 Since dropdown menus allow you to place more content and links on a page without cluttering it, they’re commonly used on websites and web applications to hide items that users might not need to see after the initial page load, but still might want to use.